Website La Maestra Family Health Center

 Education: High School Diploma or GED.

-Experience: 1-2 years experience in physician office or hospital setting as a medical assistant, patient services representative, or similar experience.
+Experience: 1-2 years’ experience in a physician office or hospital setting as a Patient Services Representative or registration preferred.

-Verbal and Written Skills to perform the job: Bilingual (English/Spanish).
+Verbal and Written Skills to perform the job: Bilingual (English/Spanish) preferred.
 Familiarity with basic word processing, spreadsheet, and database applications.
 Accurate keyboarding skills.

 Technical knowledge and skills required to perform the job: Excellent verbal, written and interpersonal communication skills and the demonstrated ability to work with diverse individuals and groups.
 Demonstrate high levels of self-initiation and direction.
 Knowledge of communities we serve.
 Knowledge and experience working in medical settings and interacting collaboratively with medical teams.
 Skill in analyzing situations and making timely decisions.

 Physical and Mental Requirements: Work involves sitting, talking, hearing, using hands to handle, feel or operate objects, tools, or controls, and reaching with hands and arms.
 The employee may be required to push, pull, lift, and/or carry up to 20 pounds.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.